 IAM's fine-grained policies allow you to grant administrators the minimal privileges needed to accomplish their tasks.
 The permissions can be scoped to specific Amazon S3 buckets and Amazon Route 53 hosted zones.

-For example, the separation of duties might look like this:
+For example, the separation of duties might look like those in the following table.